Ministry of Defence (United Kingdom): History

 During the 1920s and 1930s, British civil servants and politicians, looking back at the performance of the state during the First World War, concluded that there was a need for greater co-ordination between the three services that made up the armed forces of the United Kingdom: the Royal Navy, the British Army and the Royal Air Force.
 The formation of a united ministry of defence was rejected by the coalition government of David Lloyd George in 1921, but the Chiefs of Staff Committee was formed in 1923, for the purposes of inter-service co-ordination.
 As rearmament became a concern during the 1930s, Stanley Baldwin created the position of Minister for Co-ordination of Defence.
-Lord Chatfield held the post until the fall of Neville Chamberlain's government in 1940.
+Ernle Chatfield, 1st Baron Chatfield held the post until the fall of the Chamberlain government in 1940.
 His success was limited by his lack of control over the existing Service departments, and his lack of political influence.

 On forming his government in 1940, Winston Churchill created the office of Minister of Defence, to exercise ministerial control over the Chiefs of Staff Committee and to co-ordinate defence matters.
 The post was held by the Prime Minister of the day until Clement Attlee's government introduced the Ministry of Defence Act of 1946.
 After 1946, the three posts of Secretary of State for War, First Lord of the Admiralty, and Secretary of State for Air were formally subordinated to the new Minister of Defence, who had a seat in the Cabinet.
-The three service ministers — Admiralty, War, Air — remained in direct operational control of their respective services, but ceased to attend Cabinet.
+The three service ministers – Admiralty, War, Air – remained in direct operational control of their respective services, but ceased to attend Cabinet.

 From 1946 to 1964, five Departments of State did the work of the modern Ministry of Defence: the Admiralty, the War Office, the Air Ministry, the Ministry of Aviation, and an earlier form of the Ministry of Defence.
+The Ministry of Supply existed from 1939 to 1959.
 Those departments merged in 1964, and the defence functions of the Ministry of Aviation Supply were merged into the Ministry of Defence in 1971.
+Thereafter the MoD Procurement Executive was established as a separate organisation to supervise all military procurement.
 The unification of all defence activities under a single ministry was motivated by a desire to curb interservice rivalries and followed the precedent set by the American National Security Act of 1947.